mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 - **Configure management network interface**: this is an example **172.25.224.2**, you will use the **Ipv4 Address** from the previous task **+1 or -1** NOT THE SAME.
 Click Enter to continue. ***Take a note of this IP you will need it later on***.
 - **Subnets mask**: **255.255.240.0** this will be the SAME as the **Subnet Mask** captured in previous task.
 - **Configure DNS**: **8.8.8.8**
-- **Configure default gateway IP Address**: This value will be the sam as **Default Gateway** captured in previous task, in this example will be 10.4.0.1
+- **Configure default gateway IP Address**: This value will be the same as **Default Gateway** captured in previous task, in this example will be 10.4.0.1
 - **Configure input interface(s)**: **eth1**
 - **Configure bridge interface**: Just press Enter
 - Then type **Y** and click **Enter**.